praveenjm2000/amfoss-tasks/Introspection/README.md

 #### Why should you choose me?
 I am very intersted in coding since I started doing the same.
+I am willing to spent all my energy for the club and have the mind to do all the hardword that would be needed for it.

 #### Changes before and after joining the collage